mounbagna/Task-Management-System/README.md

  - Registration and Login: Users can register and log in to the app.
  - Task Viewing: Once logged in, users can view all tasks created by the admin.
  - Dynamic Task Search: Users can search for tasks dynamically using the search field.
- - Task Completion: Users can click on a task to mark it as completed and cancel it after finishing.
+ - Task Completion: Users can click on a task to mark it as completed after finishing.

 ## Setup and Installation
 ### Server Setup